Why Every Couple Could Use a Little Coaching (Yes, Even the Happy Ones)

 What’s fascinating—and kind of comforting—is watching real people sit down with a professional to unpack years of miscommunication, resentment, and emotional static.
 And somehow, miraculously, they come out the other side… lighter.

 The magic ingredient?
-Therapy.
-Or more specifically, relationship therapy.
+Professional help.
+Or more specifically, relationship coaching.

-Why Couples Therapy Isn’t Just for "Broken" Relationships
+Why Couples Coaching Isn’t Just for "Broken" Relationships

-Let’s kill the stigma right off the bat: you don’t need to be on the brink of breaking up to go to couples therapy.
+Let’s kill the stigma right off the bat: you don’t need to be on the brink of breaking up to benefit from relationship coaching.
 In fact, waiting until your emotional house is on fire is like calling a plumber only after your bathroom has become a swimming pool.

 Here are a few great reasons to go before you're Googling “how to divide furniture after a breakup”: